Hanisote/Hanisote/README.md

 - &#127932; Ask me about music any kind lol
 - 📫 How to reach me: hanniisela@gmail.com
 - 😄 Pronouns: she/her
-- &#127931; Fun fact: A fun fact about me is that i play the cello
+- &#127931;  A fun fact about me is that i play the cello
 - &#x1F3AC;My favorite movie is Moulin Rouge